 Another important factor to remember when considering the relation between privatization and the SBC is that Poland and Hungary have higher proportions of outsider owners and lower proportions of insider owners than the Czech Republic.
 Li (1998) has demonstrated theoretically that privatization to insiders tends towards a softening of the budget constraint.
+Empirical research designed to test this assertion is in progress for the Czech Republic, but the results have not yet been published.

 Ultimately, the course by which the Hungarian and Polish private sectors obtained their dominant positions was more instrumental in hardening the budget constraint than the course in the Czech Republic, as the exit data in Table 2 imply.
 It gave a stronger incentive for restructuring firms, which favourably affected the productivity of labour.
 The paper returns to this correlation later.
-Here it is enough to augment Table 2 with Figure 4, which shows that the productivity of Hungarian and Polish industry has improved more strongly than that of Czech industry.
+Here it is enough to augment Table 2 with Fig. 4, which shows that the productivity of Hungarian and Polish industry has improved more strongly than that of Czech industry.